ner0-m/elsa/CONTRIBUTING.md

 - Do all tests from the complete testsuite still pass?
 - If there are new features, or behaviour, is the documentation updated accordingly?
 - Is the code properly linted?
-- Are commits grouped logically and squshed if appropriate?
+- Are commits grouped logically and squashed if appropriate?
-- Are the commit messages clear and emphesize what and why?
+- Are the commit messages clear and emphasize what and why?

 If any of the question is answered with no, clean that up, or clearly state why not.
 This helps the person(s) reviewing a lot and will result in faster merges.